Adaptive sparse group LASSO in quantile regression: Introduction

-In recent years, high-dimensional data in which the number of covariates $p$ is larger than the number of observations $n$ $(p\gg n)$, has become increasingly common.
-This problem can be found in many different areas like computer vision and pattern recognition \citep{Wright2010a}, climate data over different land regions \citep{Chatterjee2011}, and prediction of cancer recurrence based on patients genetic information \citep{Simon2013a}.
-In these scenarios, variable selection gains special importance offering sparse modeling alternatives that help identifying significant covariates and enhancing prediction accuracy.
-One of the first and more popular sparse regularization alternatives is LASSO, which was proposed by \cite{Tibshirani1996b} and adapted to the QR framework by \cite{Li2008a}, that developed the piece-wise linear solution of this technique.
+In recent years, high dimensional data in which the number of covariates $p$ is larger than the number of observations $n$ $(p\gg n)$, has become increasingly common.
+This problem can be found in many different areas like computer vision and pattern recognition \citep{Wright2010}, climate data over different land regions \citep{Chatterjee2011}, and prediction of cancer recurrence based on patients genetic information \citep{Simon2013}, \citep{YahyaAlgamal2019}.
+In these scenarios, variable selection gains in special importance offering sparse modeling alternatives that help identifying significant covariates and enhancing prediction accuracy.
+One of the first and most popular sparse regularization alternatives is LASSO, which was proposed by \cite{Tibshirani1996} and adapted to the QR framework by \cite{Li2008}, who developed the piece-wise linear solution of this technique.
 LASSO is a technique that penalizes each variable individually, enhancing thus individual sparsity.
 However, in many real applications variables are structured into groups, and group sparsity rather than individual sparsity is desired.
-One can think for example in a genetic dataset grouped into gene pathways.
-This problem was faced by the group LASSO penalization of \cite{Yuan2006}, and opened the doors to more complex penalizations like the sparse group LASSO \citep{Friedman2010a}, which is a linear combination of LASSO and group LASSO providing solutions that are both between and within group sparse.
-With the same objective in mind, \cite{Zhou2010a} proposed a hierarchical LASSO.
+One can think for example of a genetic dataset grouped into gene pathways.
+This problem was faced by the group LASSO penalization of \cite{Yuan2006}, and opened the doors to more complex penalizations like the sparse group LASSO \citep{Friedman2010}, which is a linear combination of LASSO and group LASSO providing solutions that are both between and within group sparse.
+With the same objective in mind, \cite{Zhou2010} proposed a hierarchical LASSO.
+Other studies have worked on properties for robust estimators in regression when the number of covariates increase with sample size (see for example \cite{Huber2009}).
+In the same line, it is also worth mentioning the work from \cite{Loh2017}, that extends the usage of robust estimators, like those obtained using Hubert or Tuckey loss functions (among others) to high dimensional settings, introducing a set of generalized M-estimators capable of dealing with outliers in both the errors and the covariates terms.
 To the best of our knowledge, the SGL technique has not been studied in the framework of QR models, so this gap is addressed first, extending the SGL penalization to quantile regression.